ModalityDance/Omni-R1/README.md

 [![vllm](https://img.shields.io/badge/Inference-vLLM-blue?style=flat&logo=github)](https://github.com/vllm-project/vllm)

 This project is licensed under the **MIT License**.
+It also complies with the licenses of referenced third-party projects and dependencies, including the **Chameleon Research License**.
 Please refer to the LICENSE file for more details.

 ## 📚 **Citation** <span id="citation"></span>